Bluebeam/backenddev/README.md

 We will provide you with an ASP.NET Web API project to extend.
 You will be designing the data structures on the back end to materialize the following features:
 * Registering friends
-* Registering TV shows and their episodes
 * Registering a user's favorite TV shows
-* Creating the TV Channel Line-Up from users
+* Creating the TV Channel Line-Up

 You are not required to use any external dependencies; however, if you feel strongly about it, then by all means do so.
 When you submit your assignment, please let us know how to set it up (ideally, you should provide us with a README and script to run).

 ### Users

 Users are the fundamental units at *NetFace*.
-They literally represent the consumer of the service.
+They literally represent the people consuming of the service.

 We start you off with creating new users by handling the POST request: